Find Affordable College Courses

 Top 10 Best Human Development & Family Studies Bachelor's Degree Schools

 Our 2023 rankings named American Public University System the best value school in the Southeast Region for human development and family studies students working on their bachelor’s degree.
-American Military University is a fairly large private for-profit school located in the fringe town of Charles Town.
+American Military University is a very large private for-profit school located in the town of Charles Town.

 American Military University undergraduate students pay an average of $7,360 in tuition and fees each year.
 The average amount in student loans that human development majors at American Military University take out while working on their Bachelor's Degree is $35,935.

-As a testament to the quality of education it offers, American Military University also is in the top 5% of our Best Child Development & Family Studies Bachelor’s Degree Schools in the Southeast Region ranking.
+American Military University also claimed a spot on our Best Child Development & Family Studies Bachelor’s Degree Schools in the Southeast Region list.
+It’s in the top 5% of all schools in this category.

 Read full report on Human Development & Family Studies at American Public University System

-Appalachian State undergraduate students pay an average of $23,017 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Appalachian State are $23,017 a year.
 The average amount in student loans that human development majors at Appalachian State take out while working on their Bachelor's Degree is $17,855.

 Appalachian State excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Child Development & Family Studies Bachelor’s Degree Schools in the Southeast Region list.

-Out-of-state tuition fees for undergraduate students at ETSU are $12,740 per year.
+The average tuition and fees for an out-of-state undergraduate student at ETSU are $12,740 a year.
 The average amount in student loans that human development majors at ETSU take out while working on their Bachelor's Degree is $21,529.

 Read More…